 Pinochet remained head of Chile’s armed forces until 1998, whereupon he was made a “senator-for-life.”
 That October, during a trip to Britain, he was arrested after Spain sought his extradition for his execution of Spanish nationals.
 Under pressure from prosecutors in Europe, U.S. President Bill Clinton ordered the CIA and other U.S. agencies to declassify all documents concerning their operations in Chile during the early 1970s.
 The CIA refused to release many of the documents, however, citing fears that they would reveal operational methods still in use around the world by the CIA.

-After a long legal tug of war, Britain's home secretary declared in January 2000 that the 84-year-old Pinochet was unfit to stand trial and ordered him sent back to Chile.
+After a long legal tug of war, Britain’s home secretary declared in January 2000 that the 84-year-old Pinochet was unfit to stand trial and ordered him sent back to Chile.
 Back in Chile he resigned his senatorial seat in 2002 after a Supreme Court ruling that he could not stand trial based on his failing health.
-Then, in May 2004, Chile's supreme court finally ruled that he was capable of standing trial.
+Then, in May 2004, Chile’s supreme court finally ruled that he was capable of standing trial.
 In December 2004 he was charged with several crimes.
+He died in 2006.